what to expect

 Our sanctuary is arranged in the "round," reflecting our embrace of every voice and the beauty that we're not alone.
 It also contains symbols that are meaningful to our faith community, such as the 12 windows representing our 12 foundational scriptures and our 12 values statements, and the original cross from our first building.
 Houston Mennonite's first home was a building at the same address that was torn down in March 2018 after 50 years of service.

-Our worship is engaging, and filled with a variety of singing styles, children’s story, scripture reading, an open sharing and prayer time, sometimes group discussions, and a sermon by our pastor, Marty Troyer, a special guest speaker, or a member of our faith community.
+Our worship is engaging, and filled with a variety of singing styles, children’s story, scripture reading, an open sharing and prayer time, sometimes group discussions, and a sermon by either our pastor, Lee Lever, a special guest speaker, or a member of our faith community.
 We’re made stronger when guests join us for worship.

 Children of all ages are welcome at Houston Mennonite, and we welcome gender-diverse children.
-We have a children’s message in each worship service before kids 1 - 5 leave the sanctuary for Children's Church.
-Children have their own classes and activities during Second Hour, with childcare provided for those under 5.
+We have a children’s message in each worship service before kids are invited to join our Children's Church.
+Kindergarten age and younger leave the sanctuary for Children's Church.
+Children have their own classes and activities during Second Hour, with childcare provided for those in Kindergarten or below.

 Our building is simple, reflecting our hope to find goodness in the little things of life.